 Visit https://bit.ly/OxyProductionFacilities to learn about our production facilities and oil-tankless design.
 The video will show you what our typical facility looks like.
 If you have any questions about the site layout or what equipment will be on-site, please reach out to us.
 Our Commitment To You

 Our Best Practices and Mitigation Measures

-Traffic Management
+Traffic Management Plan: Traffic

-We reduce traffic as much as possible.
+We reduce traffic as much as possible through oil transfer and Water-On-Demand systems..
 The oil produced from our horizontal locations is transported off-site through a pipeline, eliminating the need for trucks.
-Transporting oil and gas via pipeline will reduce truck traffic by approximately 17,750 trips throughout the life of the wells.
-We will use our Water on Demand system to transport water for hydraulic fracturing.
 Since its inception in 2012, these technologies have enabled us to eliminate 60 million miles of truck traffic from the roads in Weld County, reducing emissions, dust, road wear, and inconvenience to our neighbors.
 This system also mitigates our surface footprint by significantly reducing the tanks needed for water storage onsite during well completion.
-At this location, we estimate that our Water-On-Demand system will eliminate 53,664 truck trips.
+At this location, we estimate that our Water-On-Demand system will eliminate 81,200 truck trips.